Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-We are gathering feedback from Albertans on a proposed plan to establish a disturbance standard which will simplify the approval process to place a mooring structure in a waterbody, such as a dock, boat lift, swimming platform or buoy anchor.
+The mooring standards engagement provided Albertans with an opportunity to share feedback on a proposed way to simplify the approval process to place a mooring structure in a waterbody, such as a dock, boat lift, swimming platform or buoy anchor.

-By establishing a disturbance standard, we will reduce red tape and eliminate the need for most dock owners to apply for an authorization if they follow all requirements.
-This would improve wait times currently caused by the need to authorize thousands of docks.
+Establishing a disturbance standard will reduce red tape and eliminate the need for most dock owners to apply for an authorization if they follow all requirements.
+This would improve wait times currently caused by the need to authorize thousands of seasonal docks.

 November 2 to December 14, 2020

 Who is listening

 Albertans shared their feedback on the draft disturbance standard from November 2 to December 14, 2020 through an online survey.

 Your feedback contributed to the development of a disturbance standard that streamlines authorizations for temporary seasonal docks and mooring structures.

 - Disturbance Standard for Temporary Seasonal Docks and other Mooring Structures for Personal Recreational Purposes

 - Moorage Allowance Infographic (PDF, 570 KB)

 - Waterfront and Semi-waterfront Property Owners Fact Sheet (PDF, 561 KB)